codlindor/cpuminer/README.md

-# Pre-compiled Cpuminer for Userland:
+# Pre-compiled Cpuminer for Termux , Userland:
 This is a WIP repo for pre-compiled cpuminer(v23.15) binary with Userland and GCC(v11.4.0).

 # **`Disclaimer: I accept no warranties or liabilities on this repo.
 Do it at your own risk!!!`**